alcatrazEscapee/mcjunitlib/README.md

 }
 ```

-After editing either run configuration, run `genIntellijRuns` (or equivalent for your IDE) and the `runUnitTests` or `runIntegrationTests` configuration will be generated.
+After editing run configuration, run `genIntellijRuns` (or equivalent for your IDE) and the `runServerTest` will be generated.

 ## Unit Tests

 Using unit tests are fairly straightforward if you are familiar with how JUnit tests work.
 A server instance will be running, and you can access it via `ServerLifecycleHooks.getCurrentServer()`.
 It is advised that tests that would interact directly with the `World` are done as [Integration Tests](#integration-tests) instead.
 Unit tests should be short, simple, and focused.

-When `runUnitTests` is ran, the log output (by default) will *only* contain messages from unit test code.

 Tests should be placed in the `src/test/java` module.
 Resources can be placed in `src/test/resources`.
 Tests are standard JUnit 5 tests, for more information consult their documentation.
 Below is an example test class: